elquespera/nodejs-rss2022-websocket/README.md

 - `npm start` for watching ts files with on-the-fly transpiling;
 - `npm run start:dev` the same as `npm start`;
-- `npm run start:prod` for packaging with webpack and running the app
+- `npm run start:prod` for transpiling with `tsc` and running the app